About¶

 kcli -C all list vm

-You can also define plan which are files in yaml with a list of profiles, vms, disks, and networks and vms to deploy.
+a plan is a file in yaml with a list of profiles, vms, disks, and networks and vms to deploy.

 The following types can be used within a plan: